Howdy, y’all! I am Gretchen House.

 - How can we use habits to feel healthier and live happier?

 I have embarked on a journey to learn the latest science behind human behavior.
 When I am not on my yoga mat, you will most likely find me in the psychology, sociology, or philosophy stacks of the Dallas Public Library.
-You can read some of what I have learned on my “brilliant but poorly written” blog and, hopefully, someday in my brilliant but poorly written book.
+You can read some of what I have learned on my “living deliberately” blog.